Spectral line: Nomenclature

 More detailed designations usually include the line wavelength and may include a multiplet number (for atomic lines) or band designation (for molecular lines).
 Many spectral lines of atomic hydrogen also have designations within their respective series, such as the Lyman series or Balmer series.
-Originally all spectral lines were classified into series: the Principal series, Sharp series, and Diffuse series.
+Originally all spectral lines were classified into series: the principal series, sharp series, and diffuse series.
 These series exist across atoms of all elements, and the patterns for all atoms are well-predicted by the Rydberg-Ritz formula.
 These series were later associated with suborbitals.

 Line broadening and shift

 There are a number of effects which control spectral line shape.
-A spectral line extends over a range of frequencies, not a single frequency (i.e., it has a nonzero linewidth).
+A spectral line extends over a tiny spectral band with a nonzero range of frequencies, not a single frequency (i.e., a nonzero spectral width).
 In addition, its center may be shifted from its nominal central wavelength.
 There are several reasons for this broadening and shift.
 These reasons may be divided into two general categories – broadening due to local conditions and broadening due to extended conditions.
 Broadening due to local conditions is due to effects which hold in a small region around the emitting element, usually small enough to assure local thermodynamic equilibrium.
 Broadening due to extended conditions may result from changes to the spectral distribution of the radiation as it traverses its path to the observer.
 It also may result from the combining of radiation from a number of regions which are far from each other.